How do I book?

 Why are your prices lower than other yogis?

 Prices for private yoga lessons can be a lot higher, yeah.
 This isn’t because other teachers are over-pricing.
 I just feel that as I’m still new to yoga teaching, I’d prefer to work at a reduced rate while I put in my hours.
 With my experience, it wouldn’t be right for me to charge what my teacher would, for example.
-I will gradually increase my prices as I become better-skilled as a facilitator.
+I will gradually increase my prices in my ongoing progress as a facilitator.
+To this end, I’m extremely committed to further education on all things yoga, and I’m currently completing an additional 100hr training intensive with rockstar yogi, Simon Borg Olivier, through an anatomy-first Yoga Synergy course.
+In addition, Yoga Alliance registration has further education requirements to make sure its members continue to learn about yoga and its work on the body throughout their careers.

 i’ve never done yoga before. what can i expect?